Anwaruddin Choudhury: Other contributions

 As a bureaucrat, Anwaruddin Choudhury was influential in ensuring a rural district of Assam to start e-governance giving transparency to the rural poor.
 He also took an active part and partially succeeded in reducing social murders in the name of witch-hunting in remote areas such as Baksa district at the edge of Eastern Himalaya in Assam.

 Choudhury's influence helped save many protected areas in North-East India from environmentally destructive developmental projects.
-The diversion of a National Highway from Manas National Park and Tiger Reserve near Koklabari, construction of two wildlife-movement underpasses on the diverted portion of the highway to Nganglam (in Bhutan) near Manas in 2007-10, and a power line from Dulung Reserved Forest in Lakhimpur district in 2012-13 are recent examples.
+The diversion of a National Highway from Manas National Park and Tiger Reserve near Koklabari, construction of two wildlife-movement underpasses on the diverted portion of the highway to Nganglam (in Bhutan) near Manas in 2007–10, and a power line from Dulung Reserved Forest in Lakhimpur district in 2012-13 are recent examples.
 He always spoken against such projects including mega dams.

 Publications and writing

-Anwaruddin Choudhury has written 28 books and monographs, and more than 50 technical reports on the birds and mammals of North East India based on his studies and supported by long-term observations (list below).
-He has also written more than 960 articles and scientific papers about wildlife and conservation.
+Anwaruddin Choudhury has written 31 books and monographs, and more than 55 technical reports on the birds and mammals of North East India based on his studies and supported by long-term observations (list below).
+He has also written 995 articles and scientific papers about wildlife and conservation.
 He has published significant number of articles and papers in prestigious journals such as 101 articles starting from 1988 in Journal of Bombay Natural History Society, 14 articles starting from 1987 in Oryx (UK), 21 articles starting from 1983 in Tigerpaper (Thailand), 19 articles starting from 1991 in Newsletter for Birdwatchers, 21 articles starting from 2006 in Indian Birds, 15 and 18 articles respectively starting from 1991 each in Forktail journal (UK) and BirdingAsia, 74 articles starting from 1996 in Journal & Newsletter of the Rhino Foundation, 22 articles starting from 2000 in Mistnet, 20 articles starting from 1982 in Sanctuary Asia, 18 articles starting from 1996 in Environ.
 In addition, he also published in Folia Parimatologica (Switzerland), American Journal of Primatology, Primate Conservation (both in the USA), Journal of Tropical Ecology (UK), Primate Report (Germany), Danphe (Nepal), Pachyderm (Kenya) among others.
 For nearly four decades, Choudhury's field research has helped shape wildlife protection efforts in India more particularly in North-East India.

 Many of Choudhury's books continue to be referenced for the study of birds and mammals in North-East India.
 He is the author of: